millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

     >>> y_pred = model.predict(X_test)

 Then we can verify the accuracy of the model on the test set.
-``accuracy_score`` is a function that calculates the accuracy of the model just using simple correct over incorrect.
+``accuracy_score`` is a function that calculates the accuracy of the model by dividing the number of correct predictions by the total number of predictions.

 .. code:: python